openmole/openmole-market/ants-extended/README.md

 # Extended exploration of ants

-This market entry extends the [Ants](http://ccl.northwestern.edu/netlogo/models/Ants) NetLogo model (see the corresponding market entry) and illustrates some questions can be asked to a simple model, using simple sampling methods but with heterogenous tasks.
+This market entry extends the ants NetLogo model (see the [corresponding market entry](https://github.com/openmole/openmole-market/tree/8-dev/ants)) and illustrates some questions can be asked to a simple model, using simple sampling methods but with heterogenous tasks.
 In particular, we show the coupling of the exploration task with an RTask.

 ## Extended model